AT&T logo

 Weaknesses

-• DEBT: High debt burden limiting financial flexibility and growth
+• DEBT: $128B debt burden limits strategic flexibility and investment capacity constraining growth initiatives and shareholder returns

 Opportunities